team-work-tools/team-work-telegram-bot/README.md

 ## Meeting messages

-The bot sends messages at the set time.
+The bot sends messages at meetings time.

 ```console
 @user, what did you do last working day?